wellesley-bisc195/BISC195.jl/docs/src/Assignments/Assignment02.md

     can you find any relevant information in the stacktrace?

-If you'd like to examine the tests for this assignment, take a look inside `test/runtests.jl`.
+If you'd like to examine the tests for this assignment, take a look inside `test/runtests.jl` in your assignment repository.
 A lot of things will likely be unfamiliar, but you might find some hints for how to finish the assignment...